alexander-hanel/coffcoff/README.md

 # COFF Portable Executable Symbol Table Parser

 coff-coff is a COFF symbol table parser written for Portable Executables (PE).
-This project was created when became curious what attributes could be extracted from PE files compiled in GCC.
-The set of attributes isn't complete but the findings are still interesting.
+This project was created when I became interested in what attributes could be extracted from PE files compiled with GCC.
+The set of extracted attributes isn't complete but the findings are still interesting.

 ### COFF Symbol File Format
 To retrieve the offset to the COFF symbol table, we use `pe.FILE_HEADER.PointerToSymbolTable`.
 The ptr is the raw file offset to the symbol tables.
 To retrieve the number of symbols, we use `pe.FILE_HEADER.NumberOfSymbols`.
 If we were using the standard COFF header structure it would look like the following.